 List of topics for your short documentary includes:

-200 hectares of forest and valleys with its incredible bird diversity, local troop of vervet monkeys and baboons, impalas, fellow dears, bushbucks, cape clawless oders, caracals and leopards.
+200 hectares of forest and valleys with its incredible bird diversity, local troop of vervet monkeys and baboons, impalas, fallow deers, bushbucks, cape clawless otters, caracals and leopards.
 Do not be fooled you will not see a caracal or a leopard but our camera traps will!
-Landmark FoundaLon (www.landmarkfoundaLon.org.za) is a non governmental organizaLon doing research about the free roaming predators (mainly leopards and caracals) in our area.
-Plenty of stories for short documentaries lie with them and they are always willing to help with interviews and access to scienLfic data.
+Landmark FoundaLon (www.landmarkfoundaLon.org.za) is a non governmental organisation doing research about the free roaming predators (mainly leopards and caracals) in the area.
+Plenty of stories for short documentaries lie with them and they are always willing to help with interviews and access to scientific data.
 Please visit their website for more info.
 A forest is always full of content and stories, you just need to open your eyes and look for it!
-And we will train you
+And we will train you for this.

-In a walking distance we have one of the biggest monkey sanctuary in the world.
-With 10 primates species of monkeys from all over the world (Africa and Madagascar, Asia and South America) Monkey Land is simply the perfect place for any student wanting to make a little 3D or 2D production about a certain species of monkeys or about the story of a particular individual monkey or again about the whole place in general.
+In walking distance we have one of the biggest monkey sanctuaries in the world.
+With 10 primates species of monkeys from all over the world (Africa, Madagascar, Asia and South America) Monkey Land is simply the perfect place for any student wanting to make a little 3D or 2D production about a certain species of monkeys or about the story of a particular individual monkey or the whole place in general.
 Beyond Borders Film School will help you on site with more details.

 Birds of Eden

 Situated 10 minutes away by car, Elephant Sanctuary also offers a multitude of little stories suitable for your short production.
 The sanctuary provides a safe haven for five African elephants and offers a unique platform for guest education and interaction.
-You can get an opportunity to touch, feed and even walk trunk-in-hand with these magnificent animals.
-Learn about this sanctuary, its vision and the story behind it, where each elephant come from and why are they here, the story behind them and the special relationship between each elephant and his trainer…The list of topics within the Elephant Sanctuary is simply endless!
+You have the opportunity to touch, feed and even walk trunk-in-hand with these magnificent animals.
+Learn about this sanctuary, its vision and the story behind it, where each elephant come from and why are they there, the story behind them and the special relationship between each elephant and his trainer…The list of topics within the Elephant Sanctuary is simply endless!

 Tenikwa Wildlife Awareness Centre

-Situated 10km away from us, Nature’s Valley is next to a beautiful lagoon on the Indian Ocean, enfolded with mountainous forest with rich flora and fauna and a birds watchers paradise.
-There are plenty of scenic walks and you will be revitalized and inspired within this true garden on the Garden Route.
+Situated 10km away, Nature’s Valley is next to a beautiful lagoon on the Indian Ocean, enfolded with mountainous forest with rich flora and fauna and is a bird watchers paradise.
+There are plenty of scenic walks; you will be revitalised and inspired within this true garden on the Garden Route.
 The Knysna Turaco is plentiful in the forest as well as Cape Bushbucks and bush pigs.
-This Garden of Eden with its kilometers long beaches is an incredible niche for remarkable stories and a great place to get stunning landscape and time lapse shots.
+This Garden of Eden with its kilometres long beaches is an incredible niche for remarkable stories and a great place to get stunning landscape and time lapse shots.

 Jukani Wildlife Sanctuary

-Jukani is a big cat sanctuary in the process of being relocated from Mossel Bay to The Crags.
-The relocation will be completed by end of June 2013.
-This means that less than 10km away from us we will very soon have a sanctuary with more than 120 predators such as leopard, black panther, Tawny lion, White tiger, Bengal tiger, Siberian tiger, wild dog, spotted hyena, brown hyena, caracal, serval, jaguar, puma (or also called mountain lion), cheetah, zorilla and honey badger.
-This is an incredible opportunity for short films about small and big predators where you will be accompanied by a guide at all time and therefore safe among all these teeth and claws.
+Jukani is a big cat sanctuary which was relocated from Mossel Bay to The Crags.
+This means that less than 10km away from us there is a sanctuary with more than 120 predators such as leopard, black panther, tawny lion, white tiger, bengal tiger, siberian tiger, wild dog, spotted hyena, brown hyena, caracal, serval, jaguar, puma (also called mountain lion), cheetah, zorilla and honey badger.
+This is an incredible opportunity for short films about small and large predators where you will be accompanied by a guide at all times and therefore safe among all these teeth and claws.